Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetInstanceInfo.json
          :language: json

-.. function:: InvokeContract(blockHash: BlockHash, contractContext: ContractContext) -> JsonResponse
+.. function:: InvokeContract(block_hash: BlockHash, context: ContractContext) -> JsonResponse

    Invoke a smart contract instance and view its results as if it had been updated at the end of the given block.
 Please note that *this is not a transaction*, so it won't affect the contract on chain.
 It only simulates the invocation.

-   :param blockHash: The given block.
+   :param block_hash: The given block.
-   :type blockHash: |grpc-block-hash|_
+   :type block_hash: |grpc-block-hash|_
-   :param contractContext: The context in which to invoke the contract.
+   :param context: The context in which to invoke the contract.
-   :type contractContext: |grpc-contract-context|_
+   :type context: |grpc-contract-context|_
    :returns: An invocation result, or ``null`` if the block hash is malformed or
              doesn't exist, or if the contract context is malformed or invalid.
    :rtype: ``JsonResponse`` with ``?InvokeContractResult`` (see JSON schema below)